stagas/papers/README.md

 44. [Tinnitus Remission during Hypomanic States](tinnitus_remission_in_hypomania.md) - Investigation into neural plasticity mechanisms enabling tinnitus reduction during hypomanic episodes
 45. [Useful Psychosis](useful_psychosis.md) - An alternative view of psychotic experiences and how they can be leveraged for personal growth and evolution
 46. [Positive Self-Improving Feedback Loop](positive_self_improving_feedback_loop.md) - Examination of dynamic systems that perpetuate growth through cycles of success, reward, reflection, and refinement across psychological and educational domains
+47. [Two Minds Discussion Become One](two_minds_discussion_become_one.md) - Investigation of neurocognitive and phenomenological processes through which distinct minds converge into shared cognitive landscapes during sustained dialogue

 ## Supporting Files